HMS Duke of York (17)

-On 26 December 1943 Duke of York was part of a task force which encountered the off the North Cape of Norway.
-During the engagement that followed, Scharnhorst hit Duke of York twice with little effect, but was herself hit by several of Duke of Yorks 14-inch shells, silencing one of her turrets and hitting a boiler room.
-After temporarily escaping from Duke of Yorks heavy fire, Scharnhorst was struck several times by torpedoes, allowing Duke of York to again open fire, contributing to the eventual sinking of Scharnhorst after a running action lasting ten-and-a-half hours.
-In 1945, Duke of York was assigned to the British Pacific Fleet as its flagship, but arrived too late to see any action before Japan surrendered.
-After the war, Duke of York remained active until she was laid up in November 1951.
-She was eventually scrapped in 1957.
+In December 1943 the ship was part of a task force that encountered the off the North Cape of Norway.
+During the engagement that followed, Scharnhorst hit Duke of York twice with little effect, but was herself hit by 10 shells from Duke of Yorks guns.
+One of which slowed the German ship, allowing her to be torpedoed and sunk by the accompanying destroyers.
+In 1945, the ship was assigned to the British Pacific Fleet (BPF) as its flagship, but arrived too late to see any action before Japan surrendered.
+After the war, she resumed her role as the flagship of Home Fleet until she became the flagship of the Reserve Fleet in 1949.
+Two years later she was mothballed.
+She was placed on the disposal list in 1957 and scrapped the following year.

-Duke of York had a ship's cat named Whisky.